Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 Sheila Smith-Lopez — Tribal Council Member

 Sheila Smith-Lopez has served on the Tribal Council since 2012.
-Prior to being elected to the Tribal Council, Smith-Lopez was Director of the Cupa Cultural Center in Pala.
+Before being elected, Smith-Lopez was the Director of the Cupa Cultural Center in Pala.